ndronos/c-nomorph/Adamson-2011/README.md

 This attitude clearly suits C programming as well.
-Indeed, it defines the language's history, with messy incompatibilities of early versions of the language on different hardware,
+Indeed, it defines the language's history, with messy incompatibilities of early versions of the language on different hardware, and the development of wide-ranging libraries that don't always use like-minded idioms or patterns.

 (Adamson, 2011)
 ```